DitroniX/FLIX-DitroniX-Power-Energy-Monitors-Firmware/README.md

-## FliX-DitroniX-Power-Energy-Monitors-Firmware
+## FliX and FliX Plus - DitroniX Power Energy Monitors Firmware

 The **IPEM** and **IPEC** Development Code contains a number of features, which may be either used purely for development, a basis for your own firmware, or with features enabled (via software switches), provide a complete firmware solution, publishing to the outside World.

+In addition, the new **[IPEM PiHat](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor)** has also been launched Q1 2025.
+Whilst these boards are directed towards the Raspberry Pi, due to the ease of interfacing and in order to exercise and fully test these, I took a version of **FLiX** and made a number of changes in order to drive these newer boards via an ESP32 Interposer.
+This version of **FLiX** is called **FLIX Plus**.

 This firmware has evolved over time and although originally was purely for bring-up testing, it has expanded into much more.
 It has developed way past its original bring-up task and is now quite comprehensive.
+It is though, still work in progress and free to be adapted and used.

 This test code is OPEN SOURCE and formatted for easier viewing.
 It may be freely used, or modified as needed.
 You may use as is, use for bring-up development, simply use the bits you like! final use and for full IoT publishing.
 It is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.